Property tax in Scotland. What do I pay and when? 2025 Update

-Are you thinking of selling & buying a new house.
+Are you thinking of selling & buying a new home in Scotland?
 Considering a move from elsewhere around the world to beautiful Scotland?
-A lot has changed over the years in regards to property tax in Scotland when buying a house.
+There have been many changes to property tax in Scotland over recent years.

 Land and Building Transaction Tax (LBTT)